cadenchabot/Jogger3/README.md

 # Jogger3

+Note: This project was uploaded in 2019 for showcasing purposes, no git was used in high school, and the project was last edited in 2017.

 IB Computer Science Internal Assessment 2017.
 My first big project.
 All linked data structures and algorithms are written by me.